GreatJakes/styled-components-themer/README.md

 # styled-components-themer - JavaScript Object to CSS

 This utility function allows you to quickly write styles in JavaScript object notation which are compiled into CSS.
 It greatly improves on [styled-components](https://www.styled-components.com/)' theming capabilities by escaping the hassle of template literal syntax.
 It allows for greater code reuse and modular styling.
 It also contains a few shortcuts to make your job even easier and is designed to be modified to your specific needs.
+While styled-components does already have some object-to-css support, this utility takes it a lot further.

-Themer essentially outputs a string that contains the style properties to be inserted into a styled-component's string literal.
+Themer outputs a string that contains the style properties to be inserted into a styled-component's string literal.

 This is not a dependency package.
-It's just a file with some code.
+It's just a file with some code; its written to be easily modifiable to your purposes.

 Note: This was written to work with styled-components, but the output of the function can be compiled into CSS by most pre-processors.

 ## Installation
 Simply copy themer.js anywhere into your project and import the themer function where you see fit.

-## Basic Usage
+## Usage
 When you create a component with styled-components, call the themer function within the template literal and pass the theme prop to it:

 ```jsx